headshed-dev/nanowrimo-23/pages/apps___fullstack___javascript.md

 		  | Android         | 23.25 billion | 0 million    | ∞:1     |
 		  | iOS             | 8.71 billion  | 0 million    | ∞:1     |
 		  | Other           | 0.78 billion  | 8.8 million  | 88.6:1  |
-	- so, if I'm to take this highly scientific research of mine seriously, I can deduce that windows is pretty popular, being in billions 24
+	- so, if I'm to take this highly scientific research of mine seriously, I can deduce that windows is pretty popular, being in billions 24, Android is next at 23, iOS at 8.7, macOS
 -
 -